fukugit/example-fontawesome-in-sass-with-webpack/README.md

 #### Solution
 To resolve the problem, the [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader?utm_source=pocket_mylist) should be used.
 It has a function of available to use the property of ```url()``` in Sass.
-I guess the FontAwesome uses it itself, so it is necessary to install the plugin.
+The probabillity that the FontAwesome uses it itself, so it is necessary to install the plugin.
 <br/>

 ### Problem 2 (Not found font file)